Risk Mitigation Plan: A Step-by-Step Guide

-What is a Risk Mitigation Plan?
+What Is a Risk Mitigation Plan?

 A risk mitigation plan is a comprehensive strategy used to mitigate risk within an organization.
 It’s a crucial part of the risk mitigation process and can make it much easier for organizations to implement risk mitigation internally.
 The plan generally highlights and outlines all the potential risks of an organization’s processes along with different practices employees should follow to mitigate the risks.